DockYard-Academy/curriculum/README.md

   - ExDoc: Generate Documentation
   - How to Find and Read Online Documentation with HexDocs
   - Doc Testing
-  - Publishing Packages to HexDocs (Concern about junk packages)
   - Testing with ExUnit
     - Assert Message, Interpolation
     - What Do I Want The Test To Tell Me?